 People buy guaranteed acceptance life insurance because they’ve applied and failed at getting life insurance elsewhere.

-Or, they may think, “I’ve got diabetes.
-I’ve had cancer.
-I’ve had heart problems… Who in their right mind would even cover me?”
+Or, they may think, “I’ve had heart problems… Who in their right mind would even cover me?
+Can I even get life insurance after a heart attack?”

 There’s a lot of assumptions that people make, thinking they’re uninsurable, or the premiums will be too expensive on account of their health and age.